 We can also uncheck "Allow Typing New Values" when showing "Other Record Values".
 Users will then see a simple dropdown list of options they can choose.

-When you choose to show "Specific Values", you type in the values ahead of time.
+When you choose to show "Specific Values", the person building the form chooses ahead of time what values will appear.
 Here we've entered three specific companies that users can choose from, and "Allow Typing New Values" is unchecked.